opensearch-project/project-website/_posts/2023-02-28-admin-panels-for-index-operations.md

 ![Image: Shrink-configure]({{site.baseurl}}/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/shrink-configure.jpg){:.img-fluid }

 All of the settings specified above will also be shown in the json editor under the `Advanced settings` section.
 You can also specify additional index settings for the new shrunken index in the json editor.
 For example, set both `index.routing.allocation.require._name` and `index.blocks.write` to `null`.
-This will clear the allocation requirement and the index write block is copied from the source index.
+This will clear the allocation requirement and the index write block which are copied from the source index.

 ![Image: Shrink-advanced-settings]({{site.baseurl}}/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/shrink-advanced-settings.jpg){:.img-fluid }